open-metadata/OpenMetadata/openmetadata-docs/content/v1.2.x/connectors/database/domo-database/yaml.md

 All connectors are defined as JSON Schemas.
 [Here](https://github.com/open-metadata/OpenMetadata/blob/main/openmetadata-spec/src/main/resources/json/schema/entity/services/connections/database/athenaConnection.json)
-you can find the structure to create a connection to DomoDatbase.
+you can find the structure to create a connection to DomoDatabase.

 In order to create and run a Metadata Ingestion workflow, we will follow the steps to create a YAML configuration able to connect to the source,